- A contagious and often fatal viral disease

 - Killing about 50 to 70 per cent of those infected in this outbreak

-- An estimated 2.5 times worse than current figures show
+- As much as 2.5 times worse than current figures show

 Read on to learn the basics about Ebola, or click below to jump ahead: